MOSHE & THE ISSUES

 We have reached a dangerous tipping point, whereby the masses of laborers who do the actual working, are waking up to the economic injustices and unfairness of the system.
 They want their fair share.
 These same companies spread their form of wealth and resource hoarding around the world, leading to global inequalities, poverty, environmental degradation, and ultimately anger and opposition against America around the world.

 America should focus on the goal of 100% employment for those who are able and prepared to work.
-We cannot rely on private companies alone to employ everyone, and must build public-private partnerships to utilize the best of both communities for the benefit of all American workers.
+We cannot rely on private companies alone to employ everyone and must build public-private partnerships to utilize the best of both communities for the benefit of all American workers.
 Each state and the federal government must set out to create new public works projects to reach full employment.
 These projects, similar to what FDR did in the New Deal, will be Green but also help society at large.
 The benefits from tax dollars and economic growth and productivity will pay for the program itself and actually yield a net positive return on investment.

 For those who cannot work for any legitimate reason, we will have a welfare safety net, covering housing, food, and basic expenses.